simonprickett/simonprickett.github.io/_posts/2023-01-02-geodesic-lines-with-the-google-maps-geometry-api.md

 });
 ```

 Alongside some items the `Marker` expects (a `title`, `position`, `icon` and the `map` to attach to), I'm passing in other data that we'll need to remember in there for later when the user clicks the marker.
 Each `Marker` needs to have a `click` event associated with it - we'll cover those in the next sub-section.

-TODO storing marker in the airports global?

-Once we've created all our markers...
-TODO about drawing the lines...
+Each airport's marker is then stored in the airport's object inside the global `airports` object that contains all the airport data (that's a lot of saying airport!).

+Once we've created all our markers we'll need to loop over all the airports once more, this time drawing lines from each airport to the others that it's connected to - this gives us that initial route map look where all the connections between all of the airports are shown at the same time.

+We'll use an inner loop to draw one line per airport connection:

 ```javascript
 for (const airportCode in airports) {